reddit-marketing

 Conclusion

 AutoModerator is not glamorous, but it is the difference between a subreddit that runs itself and one that drowns its mods.
 Ship the low-karma filter, the trusted-user approve list, and a few category-specific keyword rules on day one.
 Promote from filter to remove once you have watched them for a week.
 Auto-comment every removal.
-Done right, AutoMod handles 80 to 95 percent of the daily noise.
+Done right, AutoMod handles 80 to 95 percent of the daily noise, which is the difference between a community manager doing their job in 10 hours a week and drowning in 30.